wdgstl/Atheroscelerotic_Lesion_UNET/README.md

 ## Further Work

 Future work will be dedicated to enhancing model accuracy and usability.
-Some benchmarks include: deploying model to an app and experimenting with different model architectures (DeepLabV3).
+Some benchmarks include: deploying model to an app and experimenting with different model architectures (DeepLabV3), automate data pipeline for image preprocessing.

 ## Citations